 In 2013, Resolute launched our first online forum – Forum boréal – to share information about sustainable management of the boreal forest in Quebec.
 This social media platform encourages ongoing dialogue with a range of stakeholders in the Quebec communities where we operate.
 Join our conversations on Twitter and Facebook.

-In addition, our community outreach each year includes public meetings in the Saguenay–Lac-Saint-Jean, North Shore, Abitibi-Témiscamingue and Outaouais regions on topics such as fiber allocation, woodland caribou protection and forest certification.
-Meetings are also held with various Aboriginal communities.
+In addition, our annual community outreach program includes public meetings in the Saguenay–Lac-Saint-Jean, North Shore, Abitibi-Témiscamingue and Outaouais regions on topics such as fiber allocation, woodland caribou protection and forest certification.
+Meetings are also held with various Indigenous communities.

 Encouraged by the success of Forum boréal in Quebec, Resolute launched a similar initiative for Northern Ontario audiences in 2014.
 The Boreal Forum platform was introduced at town hall meetings in Thunder Bay, Atikokan and Ignace with more than 400 people in attendance, along with social media accounts on Twitter and Facebook.

 Both forums continue to provide a platform for fact-based discussions on the boreal forest and help ensure that individual and community voices are heard regarding sustainable forest practices and the importance of forestry to regional economies.